fimad/TextToKill/README.md

 TextToKill

-Grant Stafford, Gary Lent, Will Coster
+Grant Stafford, Gary Lent, Will Coster, Samira Nedungadi
 ==========

 A tool for automating murder mysteries.